The Law Firm Of Myrna Serrano Setty, P.A

 When Your Loved One Is Living With Dementia

 Maria Shriver knows the devastation of Alzheimer’s disease firsthand.
 Her beloved father Sargent Shriver, founder of the Peace Corps and one-time candidate for Vice President of the United States, died of the disease in 2011 after being diagnosed in 2003.
 Often called “the long goodbye,” Alzheimer’s disease affects more than five million Americans and its prevalence will continue to grow with the aging population.
 Shriver recently reported for NBC.com on the five things Alzheimer’s or dementia victims should do once a diagnosis has been confirmed: Execute powers of attorney and advance medical directives.
 These allow for the designation of a trusted person or persons to make financial and medical decisions before cognitive impairments worsen.
 Create a will.
-If you do not have a will that designates how your assets will be distributed upon…Read More
+If you do not have a will that designates how your assets will be distributed upon your death, you need to create one.
+If one exists, check it over for any necessary updates to beneficiaries or the addition of any assets acquired after the original will was made.
+[CTACustomJohnsonbox] Create an estate plan.
+Asset preservation is usually critical for those diagnosed with Alzheimer’s or other forms of dementia.
+An estate planning attorney can…Read More

 You And Your Parents, The Sandwich Generation

 The average age of parents raising children in the US continues to rise, leaving many middle-aged Americans in a category commonly referred to as the “sandwich” generation.
 This growing population of adults are often still raising kids at home when they become responsible for the care of their own aging parents.
 The stress and financial strain of managing taking care of both your children and your parents can become overwhelming.
 The following tips can help make this challenging life stage easier to manage, and more enjoyable for everyone.
 Assess The Financial Situation Taking time to thoroughly understand the complete financial picture of your home is important when you step into a role of responsibility for your aging parent.
-You can prepare for all possibilities, and avoid surprises, by working with a professional to…Read More
+You can prepare for all possibilities, and avoid surprises, by working with a professional to consider how your role in the care of your parent will affect the plans you are making for your family’s financial future.
+Take advantage of our Estate Planning Sessions, a comprehensive planning process encompassing your concerns and needs.
+Plan Ahead Benjamin Franklin is quoted as saying that, “Failing to plan is planning to fail.”
+Planning for your…Read More

 Page 2 of 2:«12